wp-plugins/groups/readme.txt

 * This is the first public beta release.

 == Upgrade Notice ==

+= 1.3.10 =
+* Improves performance slightly more and fixes potential issues with caching.

 = 1.3.9 =
 * Brings a substantial performance improvement and solves pagination issues due to post filters among other fixes.